- Director Emeritus (late)

-Mel’s work with ETI builds upon a long history of providing social services for people who are disabled and the most vulnerable and underserved.
+Mel’s work with ETI was built upon a long history of providing social services for people who are disabled and the most vulnerable and underserved.
 Trained as a school psychologist, Mel started out working with special education students in the schools and in state run institutions.
-Since then, he has organized and operated community-based treatment foster care, group homes, and in-home family services in Illinois and Wisconsin.
-His deep compassion, effective advocacy and business sense, permeate all he touches.
+Since that time, had had organized and operated community-based treatment foster care, group homes, and in-home family services in Illinois and Wisconsin.
+His deep compassion, effective advocacy and business sense, permeated all he touched.

-Mel and Leann have been married over 50 years.
-They have a daughter Amy and a son Joel, and four grandchildren – Berit (23), Harrison (21), Emerson (17), and Jackson (14).
-They moved from Normal, Illinois to the Eau Claire community 26 years ago.
-They became active in the First Lutheran Church finding that the congregation was very mission oriented and had a sister congregation in Malawi.
-ETI is honored to have Mel Breed on its team.
+Mel and Leann were married over 50 years.
+They have a daughter Amy and a son Joel, and four grandchildren – Berit, Harrison, Emerson and Jackson.
+They moved from Normal, Illinois to the Eau Claire community nearly three decades ago.
+They became active in the Lutheran Church finding that their congregation was very mission oriented and had a sister congregation in Malawi.
+ETI was honored to have Mel Breed on its team.
 Rest in peace, Brother Mel.